-Generally, herbs will have no trouble surviving in the summer but once the weather starts getting colder, you might need to rethink your strategy.
+Generally, popular herbs will have no trouble surviving in the summer when planting herbs indoors, but once the weather starts getting colder, you might need to rethink your strategy for growing herbs indoors.

 Herbs to Grow All Year at Home

 Now let’s get down to it and discuss what herbs are good to grow inside.
-Depending on your pots and soil these are the easiest herbs you can grow as houseplants year round indoors.
+Depending on your pots for herbs indoors and remembering they’ll need moist soil to get off on the right foot, these are the easiest herbs you can grow as houseplants year-round indoors.

-Basil adds freshness and sweetness to tomato-based dishes.
-You can start them in pots containing well draining soil.
-Place these pots in a south facing window for sunlight and warmth.
-Be sure to water them when the potting soil feels dry.
+You can start a basil plant in pots containing well-draining soil.
+Place these pots in a south-facing window for sunlight and warmth.

-Mint is a tasty herb that goes well in many salads, savory dishes, and beverages.
-You can also plant a wide assortment of it in your garden ranging from peppermint, spearmint, chocolate, orange, apple, banana, and more.
+Mint is a tasty small plant and excellent herb that goes well in many salads, savory dishes, and beverages.
+You can also plant a wide assortment of mint plants in your garden including:

-The best part about growing mint is they can survive even with very little sunlight.
+The best part about growing mint is itcan survive even with very little sunlight.
 Simply plant them in pots filled with potting mix and water them regularly.
 Once they start growing, simply snip a few sprigs every two weeks to keep them from getting overcrowded.

-This one is a staple in many dishes as a garnish and as a flavor booster for salads and soups, parsley truly belongs in every home cook’s herb garden.
+This one is a staple and essential ingredient in many dishes as a garnish and as a flavor booster for salads and soups.
+Parsley truly belongs in every home cook’s herb garden.

-Grow in a deep pot with rich, organic potting soil and provide strong light.
-Harvest individual leaves by pinching stems off near the base.
-Also, it is advisable to feed the plants with half-strength liquid fertilizer every two weeks.
+Harvest individual fresh leaves by pinching stems off near the base.
+Also, it is advisable to feed the young plants with a half-strength liquid fertilizer every two weeks.

-Thyme seedlings can be started indoors in well draining potting mix.
+To ensure good drainage, thyme seedlings can be started indoors in a well-draining potting mix.
 Place containers in areas that receive full sun.

-However, they can also grow in an east or west facing window.
-Water when the surface of the soil on these small plants is dry and before any signs of wilting show up.
+However, this perennial plant can also grow in an east or west-facing window.
+Water when the soil’s surface on these small herb plants is dry before any wilting signs appear.

 Herbs are often the easiest to grow indoors or out.
 They grow quickly and start well from seedlings.
-You can start them and be using them in a matter of days.
+So if you were wondering when to start herbs indoors, you can start them and be using them in a matter of days.